AS Of June 2017, We're Trialling Ongoing Diversity Initiatives:

 WHAT'S HAPPENED AT PREVIOUS EVENTS?

-We've had the pleasure of running four events so far- AgTech, The Hidden Genius, MarineTech, and Aerospace, and in total have had around 450 people attend events.
-Women have numbered around 20-30%.
+We've had the pleasure of running five events so far - AgTech, The Hidden Genius, MarineTech, Aerospace, and HealthTech.

 We’ve been working to ensure a mix of exciting and diverse companies, attendees and presenters at these events.
 We’ve worked to ensure an accessible venue, and have advertised through lots of different channels to help get a variety of people at our events.
 In order to balance the genders and get a diverse crowd we've put in effort to personally reach out to attendees.

-We'll keep doing that, but we also don't want to keep hoping 50% of tickets will go to women and non-binary.
+We'll keep doing that, but we also don't want to keep hoping our tickets go to a diverse audience.
 We want to actively do something about it.

 What can I do to help?